actris-cloudnet/dataportal-docs/netcdf.md

 ## Dimensions

-The NetCDF dataset should contain the dimension `time`, which should be the first dimension defined.
+The netCDF dataset should contain the dimension `time`, which should be the first dimension defined.
 The vertical dimension may be `range`, `height` or `level`: